Danville-Boyle County Development Corporation, Inc.

-Develop Danville, Inc., is a marketing identity of the Partnership used to promote the Danville-Boyle County community's attributes to our national and global business clients.
+Develop Danville, Inc., is a marketing identity of the Corporation used to promote the Danville-Boyle County community's attributes to our national and global business clients.

-The Partnership communicates, collaborates, and coordinates the Partners’ interdependent economic development missions, resources, and initiatives to grow the economy of Boyle County.
-As a unified team, the Partners provide Boyle County, its communities, and its citizens with a cost-effective array of community and economic development services.
+The Corporation communicates, collaborates, and coordinates the Partners’ interdependent economic development missions, resources, and initiatives to grow the economy of Boyle County.
+As a unified team, the partners provide Boyle County, its communities, and its citizens with a cost-effective array of community and economic development services.

-The Partnership pursues four primary missions through the Partners’ collaboration:
+The Corporation pursues four primary missions through the collaboration of its partner organizations: